Three-dimensional real space renormalization group with well-controlled approximations: Summary and perspective

 \acknowledgments

+We thank Slava Rychkov for comments about the role of lattice reflection symmetry in the proposed algorithm.
 X.L.\ is grateful to the support of the Global Science Graduate Course (GSGC) program of the University of Tokyo.
 This work is financially supported by MEXT Grant-in-Aid for Scientific Research (B) (23H01092).
 The computation in this work has been done using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.
 Most part of the manuscript was written after X.L.\ moved to Institut des Hautes \'Etudes Scientifiques.